Automatic Man: Jerome Rimson

 Rimson continued working steadily with Van Morrison until 1984 and still works with him intermittently.
 He played bass on The Sgt.
 Pepper's Lonely Hearts Club Band soundtrack for the notorious Bee Gees movie.
-He also collaborated extensively with Thin Lizzy's Phil Lynott and together they produced the first independent single ever released by a Dublin based band called Blue Russia, released on Vixen Records in Ireland in 1983.
+He also collaborated extensively with Thin Lizzy's Phil Lynott and together they produced the first independent single ever released by a Dublin based band called Blue Russia.
+It was released on Vixen Records in Ireland in 1983.
 Rimson has played or sung on albums for Steve Winwood, Donovan, Topper Headon formerly of The Clash, Ron Roesing the drummer of the Smashing Pumpkins and many others.
-He now lives in Cork, Ireland teaching master classes on music production and theory.
-He has finished his autobiography, "Renegade" which he describes as his life experiences in "the biz" and the countless people he has met on his journey, including "...
+He now lives in Cork, Ireland, teaching master classes on music production and theory.
+He has finished his autobiography, Renegade, which he describes as his life experiences in "the biz" and the countless people he has met on his journey, including "...
 Phil Lynott's last years, from rock n roll on the road to his life now in Ireland."

 Glenn Symmonds

-From his base in L.A.
-Symmonds continued to tour and record with many diverse musical groups including Steve Perry, John Klemmer, Elvin Bishop, Dave Mason, Duncan Sheik and Etta James.
+From his base in L.A., Symmonds continued to tour and record with many diverse musical groups including Steve Perry, John Klemmer, Elvin Bishop, Dave Mason, Duncan Sheik and Etta James.
 It was in 1986 while touring with The Untouchables he once again joined forces with Eddie Money and has been drumming for him for over two decades.
 Now, based out of Nashville, Glenn Symmonds describe himself as a "...
 Drummer, guitarist, singer, songwriter, teacher, father".